PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/cpu.md

 # How to Build CPU Deployment Environment

-Currently FastDeploy supports the following backend engines on the CPU
+FastDeploy currently supports the following backend engines on the CPU

 | Backend               | Platform                                             | Supported model format | Description                                                                                      |
 |:--------------------- |:---------------------------------------------------- |:---------------------- |:------------------------------------------------------------------------------------------------ |